salmant/Kubernetes-Cassandra-Cluster/README.md

 A Service in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them.
 Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.
 Services allow your applications to receive traffic.
 While communicating with the service's cluster IP, each connection to the service is forwarded to one randomly selected backing Pod.
-It should be noted that Services can be exposed in different ways by specifying a type in the ServiceSpec:
+It should be noted that Services can be exposed in different ways by specifying a type in Service Spec:
 * `ClusterIP: 10.x.x.x` --->  This is the default setting.
 It exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.
 * `clusterIP: None` ---> It is called Headless Service.
 If a client needs to connect to all of those Pods, Headless Service makes us able to discover Pod IPs through DNS lookups.
 <br>